North Texas Quilt Festival at Original Sewing & Quilt Expo in Dallas

 North Texas Quilt Festival

-This year's theme is "There's No Place Like Home"
+This year's theme is "God Bless America"

-The Contest Deadline is May 31, 2025
+The Contest deadline is May 31, 2026.

 Judged Quilt Contest & Show